213974/NINDODB/README.md

 ```sh
 npm run deploy
 ```
 You only need to run this command again if you add or modify command definitions in the future.

 ## Running and Managing the Bot

-This project uses **PM2 (Process Manager 2)** to keep the bot running continuously.
-PM2 will automatically restart the bot if it crashes and allows it to run in the background, so you can close your terminal.
+This project uses **PM2 (Process Manager 2)** to keep the bot running continuously under the process name `NINDODB`.
+PM2 will automatically restart the bot if it crashes and allows it to run in the background.

 ### Starting the Bot